Sadirvan Mosque: History

-Description
+Architecture

-The mosque is made of stone, and has a rectangular parallelepiped shape.
-On the southwestern side the base of the minaret can be observed, although the minaret itself no longer stands.
+The former mosque is made of stone, and has a rectangular parallelepiped shape.
+On the southwestern side the base of the minaret can be observed, although the minaret no longer stands.
 A marble inscription written in Ottoman Turkish is placed above the lintel.
 Originally it was part of a larger complex that included dormitories, a cemetery, and a fountain, all within an enclosed courtyard.

 Remarkably, its 19th-century frescoes with cityscape views and floral patterns survive in the portico of the mosque, perhaps constituting the first (if idyllic and idealised) depiction of Drama town from the late Ottoman rule.

 According to Papaioannou, during the course of the renovation works several architectural fragments of older structures were discovered as well, which were used as structural elements for the mosque, as well as other pieces of the mosque itself, scattered in the surrounding area.

+The exhibition centre stands in the intersection of the Armen and Agamemnon streets.